English ship Revenge (1577): Construction

-Revenge was built at a cost of £4,000 at the Royal Dockyard, Deptford in 1577 by master shipwright Mathew Baker.
-His race-built design was to usher in a new style of ship building that would revolutionise naval warfare for the next three hundred years.
-A comparatively small vessel, weighing about 400 tons, being about half the size of Henry Grace à Dieu, Revenge was rated as a galleon.
+Revenge was built at a cost of £4,000 at the Royal Dockyard, Deptford in 1577 by master shipwright Mathew Baker, under direction of Sir John Hawkins, in his role as Treasurer of the Navy.
+His race-built design was inspired by a new design in Portugal, the caravel, and was to usher in a new style of ship building that would revolutionise naval warfare for the next three hundred years.
+A comparatively small vessel, weighing 471 tons, being about half the size of Henry Grace à Dieu, Revenge was rated as a galleon.

 Armament

 The armament of ships of this period was fluid; guns might be added, removed or changed for different types.
-Revenge was particularly heavily armed during her last cruise: she carried 20 heavy demi-cannon, culverins and demi-culverins on her gun deck, where the sailors slept.
+Revenge was particularly heavily armed: she carried 2 heavy demi-cannon, 4 cannon priers, 10 culverins and 6 demi-culverins on her gun deck, where the sailors slept.
 On her upper decks were more demi-culverins, sakers and a variety of light weapons, including swivel-mounted breech-loaders, called "fowlers" or "falconets".